 One of the main benefits of using a separate router instead of your phone is they provide a much stronger WiFi signal.
 It makes them a good option for larger RVs and motorhomes.

-These don’t restrict you to a specific service provider, so you can switch providers easily if better packages become available or use local data SIM cards to gain internet access abroad.
+They don’t restrict you to a specific service provider.
+Then you can switch if better packages become available or use local data SIM cards to gain internet access abroad.

 Some of the best mobile routers include:

 - Netgear’s Nighthawk LTE Mobile Hotspot Router – ideal if you’re with AT&T.

 - Verizon Jetpack MiFi 8800L – one of the most highly rated routers on the market.

 - Skyroam Solis Lite – great for international roaming.

 You can buy them outright or rent them as part of your cellular data plan if you only need them for short trips.

 While 4G LTE coverage is good across the US, there are undoubtedly other remote regions where weak signals can be expected.

 Reliable connectivity depends on signal strength.
 If an internet connection is critical and you expect to be in National Parks or remote areas, you may benefit further from a WiFi booster.

 Satellite WiFi For RVs